kupson/udp-hole-punching/TFTP-NAT-UHP.md

 ClientB ->> NatB: from 10.0.0.44:44444 to S
 NatB ->> S: from 203.0.113.1:36890 to S
-Note over S: Randezvous server now knows external addresses and ports assigned by NAT Devices A and B S -->> ClientA: Client B is on 203.0.113.1:36890
-S -->> ClientB: Client A is on 198.51.100.1:33333
+Note over S: Randezvous server now knows external addresses and ports assigned by NAT Devices A and B S -->> ClientA: Client B is on 203.0.113.1:36890<br />(true only for server S) S -->> ClientB: Client A is on 198.51.100.1:33333
-Note over ClientA,ClientB: Trying to establish a direct UDP packet stream ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890 Note over NatA: translation table entry added<br />(incorrect) ClientB ->> NatB: from 10.0.0.44:44444 to 198.51.100.1:33333 NatB ->> NatA: from 10.0.0.44:48531 to 198.51.100.1:33333 Note over NatB: translation table entry added<br />(incorrect) Note over ClientA,ClientB: NAT A expects packets from 36890, NAT B sends packets from 48531 ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890<br />(expects destination port 48531) ClientB ->> NatB: from 10.0.0.44:48531 to 198.51.100.1:33333 NatB ->> NatA: from 10.0.0.44:48531 to 198.51.100.1:33333<br />(expects destination port 36890)
+Note over ClientA,ClientB: Trying to establish a direct UDP packet stream ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890 Note over NatA: translation table entry added<br />(incorrect) ClientB ->> NatB: from 10.0.0.44:44444 to 198.51.100.1:33333 NatB ->> NatA: from 203.0.113.1:48531 to 198.51.100.1:33333 Note over NatB: translation table entry added<br />(incorrect) ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890
+Note over NatB: destination port mismatch<br />36890 != 48531<br />dropped
+ClientB ->> NatB: from 10.0.0.44:48531 to 198.51.100.1:33333
+NatB ->> NatA: from 203.0.113.1:48531 to 198.51.100.1:33333
+Note over NatA: source port mismatch<br />36890 != 48531<br />dropped
 Note over ClientA,ClientB: packets dropped on both NAT devices
 ```

-In this case the Client A can still try to establish a direct UDP stream to Client B by guessing correct port number in translation table on NAT Device B. This will take time and will require maybe thausends of packets to be sent to NAT Device B.
+In this case the Client A can still try to establish a direct UDP stream to Client B by guessing correct port number in translation table on NAT Device B.

+This will take time and will require maybe thausends of packets to be sent to NAT Device B.
 If Client A will send those packets quickly that may stress NAT device B - overflow of translation table, higher CPU usage due to flood of UDP packets, bandwidtch exhaustion could be a problem.
 Sending those guessing packets slowly can cause the correct translation table entry (on NAT B) to be removed due to timeout before Client A would be able to guess it.